hifiberry/hifiberry-os/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 DO NOT remove the blocks below, but fill these with the requested data.
 Incomplete bug reports will be ignored!
+You should remove this comment before posting the bug report.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **HiFiBerryOS version**
 You find this on the "About" screen.
 It looks like Software 20YYMMDD

+**HiFiBerry sound card**
+Post the exact type, e.g. DAC+ Pro instead of "DAC+".

 **To Reproduce**
 Steps to reproduce the behavior: